10.1.2. General aspects

 The CIOMS Guide to Vaccine Safety Communication (2018) provides an overview of strategic communication issues faced by regulators, those responsible for vaccination policies and other stakeholders in introducing current or new vaccines in populations.
 Building upon existing recommendations, it provides a guide for vaccine risk safety communication approaches.

-The Brighton Collaboration provides resources to facilitate and harmonise collection, analysis and presentation of vaccine safety data, including case definitions, an electronic tool to help the classification of reported signs and symptoms, template protocols and guidelines.
+The Brighton Collaboration provides resources to facilitate and harmonise collection, analysis and presentation of vaccine safety data, including case definitions specifically developed for pharmacoepidemiological research, an electronic tool to help the classification of reported signs and symptoms, template protocols and guidelines.

-Module 4 (Surveillance) of the e-learning training course Vaccine Safety Basics of the World Health Organization (WHO) describes phamacovigilance principles, causality assessment procedures, surveillance systems and factors influencing the risk-benefit balance of vaccines.
-In particular, in contrast to the use of other medicines, vaccines are often used in healthy people and it is not only important to identify possible risks but also to emphasize safety if it does exist.
-For example a systematic review on influenza vaccination in pregnancy and the risk of congenital anomalies in newborns did not find an association, adding to the evidence base of influenza vaccination in pregnancy (Maternal Influenza Vaccination and Risk for Congenital Malformations: A Systematic Review and Meta-analysis.
-Obstet Gynecol 2015;126(5):1075-84.).
+Module 4 (Surveillance) of the e-learning training course Vaccine Safety Basics of the World Health Organization (WHO) describes phamacovigilance principles, causality assessment procedures, surveillance systems and places safety in the context of the benefit/risk profile of the vaccine.
+For example the systematic review Maternal Influenza Vaccination and Risk for Congenital Malformations: A Systematic Review and Meta-analysis (Obstet Gynecol 2015;126(5):1075-84) on influenza vaccination in pregnancy and the risk of congenital anomalies in newborns did not find an association, adding to the evidence base in favor of influenza vaccination in pregnancy ().

 Recommendations on vaccine-specific aspects of the EU pharmacovigilance system, including on risk management, signal detection and post-authorisation safety studies (PASS) are presented in the Module P.I: Vaccines for prophylaxis against infectious diseases of the Good pharmacovigilance practices (GVP).